 - Hutchinson vs Patrick Class Action Settlement.

 - Supported passage of Shaken Baby Syndrome Law.

 - Instrumental in passage of secondary Seat Belt Law.

-- Established HITS, the Head Injuury Treatment Services Trust Fund, financed by surcharges on drunk driving and speeding.
+- Established HITS, financed by surcharges on drunk driving and speeding.

-- Instrumental in the establishment of the Statewide Head Injury Program (SHIP), which funds community-based and other support servies for persons with traumatic brain injury.
+- Leading in establishment of the Statewide Head Injury Program (SHIP), which funds community-based and other support services for persons with traumatic brain injury.